 • www.reonetwork.com ( Simply put in your zip code and do a search)

-• Your local MLS to pull up individual agents & brokers to see who is a Top Producing REO Agent.
+• Your local MLS to pull up individual agents & brokers to see who is a Top Producing REO Agent(s)/Broker(s) that are listing foreclosures.

 Do I need to carry E & O Insurance to do BPO's and REO's?